mdn/content/files/en-us/web/css/overflow_value/index.md

 ## Values

-The `<overflow>` data type is specified using one of the values listed below.
+The `<overflow>` enumerated value type is specified using one of the values listed below.

 - `visible`
   - : Overflow content is not clipped and may be visible outside the element's padding box.
 The element box is not a {{glossary("scroll container")}}.
 This is the default value for all the properties that have the `<overflow>` enumerated value type.